Giuseian/NN-UNSB/README.md

 * **`preprocessing`**: scripts dedicated to data cleaning, transformation, and preparation

 * **`utils`**: utility scripts to be used during evaluation stage

+* **`nn-unsb.ipynb`**: our runnable notebook.
+It contains all sub-networks and models used to complete the required task.
+It was trained and tested on "kaggle" using GPU-P100

 * **`test.py`**: script to test the model